5 Aspects of your Business you Need to Track Today to make any Data-Driven Decisions

 After 10 years of collaborating with companies of all shapes, sizes and industries, I've found that all aspects of your business fall into just 5 attributes that you should track about your platform/hardware and your customers, timestamped at the individual event level:

 By tracking these 5 attributes, you'll be able to answer virtually any question about your business -- about the past, present and future.
-These include how to:
+These include:

-If you'd like more support in completing this self-assessment, or would like to talk more about how you can leverage the data to identify your best customers and product features to grow your business, please reach out.
+If you'd like more support in completing this self-assessment, or would like to talk more about how you can improve your product market fit -- please reach out.

 Keywords: Data strategy, customer acquisition, CAC, retention. customer understanding, Internet of Things (IoT) sensors, data products